ecodynlab/GALUP/Modules 2/module1.md

 ## 3. Methods for Change Mapping and Time Series Analysis
 Several approaches can followed depending on the application context, for example:
-- **Linear Models** - <br>
+- **Linear Models** -
 Linear time series analysis techniques are predicated on the assumption that the underlying process changes at a constant rate.
 For example, assessing the annual rate of change in land surface temperature across a city.
 In general, this involves fitting a straight line through time series of the observations of interest and evaluating the magnitude and direction of the slope of the fit.
 - **Non-Linear Models** -
 Nonlinear time series models are employed when the time series cannot be adequately described by a straight line.
 For example, indicators of vegetation greenness usually have a strong seasonal component.
 Fitting a straight line through the data ignores intra-annual variations that might be important.
-**Harmonic Time Series Analysis** Harmonic analysis, also termed spectral analysis or Fourier analysis, allow the decomposition of the periodic signal into a series of sinusoidal functions, each defined by unique amplitude and phase values (https://www.isprs.org/proceedings/xxxiii/congress/part4/384_xxxiii-part4.pdf) <br>
+**Harmonic models**, also termed spectral analysis or Fourier analysis, allow the decomposition of the periodic signal into a series of sinusoidal functions, each defined by unique amplitude and phase values.
+See <a=href:https://www.isprs.org/proceedings/xxxiii/congress/part4/384_xxxiii-part4.pdf>this paper</a> for an excellent example.<br>
-**Breakpoint Models** Allow the automatic detection of breaks in time series data, and potentially the fitting of different linear and nonlinear models on either side of the break.
+**Breakpoint Models** - Allow the automatic detection of breaks in time series data, and potentially the fitting of different linear and nonlinear models on either side of the break.

 ## 4. Time Series Analysis in GEE